bo-rc/cs241/OS-Three-Easy-Pieces.md

 *circular data structure*, re-using it over and over; this is why the journal is sometimes referred to as a **circular log**.

-4. Free: Some time later, mark the transaction free in the journal by updating the journal superblock.